aj07/composer-wiki/Composer-Solution-For-v1.md

 ## Deploy to Hyperledger Fabric

 So, we've created our business network definition, written a unit test and interactively tested the solution in the Playground.
 Now it is time to deploy to a **real** blockchain!
-We are going to deploy the BNA file to Hyperledger Fabric v0.6, as used by the Quick Start we ran earlier to verify installation.
+We are going to deploy the BNA file to Hyperledger Fabric v1, as used by the Quick Start we ran earlier to verify installation.

 Switch to the terminal change to the `dist` folder containing the `my-network.bna` file and type:

-`composer network deploy --archiveFile basic-sample-network.bna  -p hlfv1 -i admin -s adminpw`
+`composer network deploy --archiveFile my-network.bna -p hlfv1 -i admin -s adminpw`
-  - basic-sample-network.bna: The .bna file in the cwd
+  - my-network.bna: The .bna file in the cwd
   - hlfv1: The connection profile to use
   - admin: The user name of the admin is `admin`